 - Tell others about the dangers of moving firewood long distances

-Note: Open fires are not allowed at most national and provincial park campgrounds in Northwest Territories, and they may put fire restrictions when wildfire risk is high.
-Visit their website or inquire the campground staff for the most current information.
+Note: Open fires are not allowed at most national and territorial park campgrounds in the Northwest Territories, and they may put fire restrictions when wildfire risk is high.
+Visit NWT Parks or inquire the campground staff for the most current information.

 Bringing firewood from Canada into the USA is prohibited unless the firewood is labeled and certified heat-treated.
 Read about these requirements on the USDA and CBP firewood information sheet.